-Recently, LHR were invited to take part in a restoration project with the HMS Victory – an intensive £2 million venture that commenced in 2012.
+Recently, LHR was invited to participate in a restoration project with the HMS Victory – an intensive £2 million venture that commenced in 2012.

 The HMS Victory, located in Portsmouth’s Historic Dockyard, is known as ‘the world’s most famous warship’ – having led fleets in the American War of Independence, the French Revolutionary War and the Napoleonic War, as well as performing as the flagship for Britain’s greatest victory the Battle of Trafalgar, under Admiral Nelson’s command.

 Since 1992, it’s been sitting comfortably in Portsmouth’s Historic Dockyard, attracting global visitors as the oldest commissioned warship in the world.

 Our rug looking grand in Nelson’s Day Room.

 Recently, we were approached by the Dockyard to supply a rug for Nelson’s Day Room – one of the most popular rooms aboard.
 Those managing the project wanted to supply the room with a rug that would be in keeping with the ship’s style, that would be antique and also large enough to fill it.

 An Antique Persian Feraghan rug circa.
 1880 and measuring 22×14 feet was chosen – the design and colours of which were in keeping with that described in the ship’s diaries.

 The restoration has been extensive throughout the ship.
 Aside from the rug fitting, the ship has been repainted to reflect how she looked during the Battle of Trafalgar (who know French Grey existed in 1805!).
 Extensive work has also been carried out on caulking and stabilising the ship to ensure she remains an archaeological object and attraction for many years to come.